ambaye15/AQSM_SW1PerS/README.md

-tests/                       # Test script to verify installation docs/                        # In depth instreuction of dataset Dataset/                     # Must download Visualizations/              # Figures used in paper and interactive .html file
+tests/                       # Test script to verify installation docs/                        # In depth instreuction of dataset Dataset/                     # Must download Visualizations/              # Directory to save images
 ```

 ---